cambiotraining/visual-data-communication/setup.md

 ### Python

-For this course we'll be using [Visual Studio Code](https://code.visualstudio.com).
+If you're using Python, we recommend installing [Visual Studio Code](https://code.visualstudio.com).
 This provides support for various programming languages (including Python and R).
 It works on Windows, MacOS and Linux.
 It's also open-source and free.

 Please refer to the [installation instructions](https://code.visualstudio.com/docs/python/python-tutorial) and make sure that you verify that Python code will run.